 • Children should be under adult supervision at all times.

 • Dispose of all trash and recycling in the designated containers.

 • Dogs are not permitted at Quincy Farm.

 Cherry Hills Village is eager to achieve Catherine Anderson’s vision to preserve Quincy Farm in perpetuity and promote uses for the property that instill appreciation and respect for the nature and human history of the area.
-The City is in the process of completing various improvement projects to prepare the Farm for an Open House in late summer 2018.
-The projects include: the addition of a nature trail through the pastures, Plant Select and Pollinator Gardens (made possible with the generous support of the Cherry Hills Land Preserve), tree trimming and the installation of a new irrigation system (made possible with a grant from Arapahoe County Open Spaces), and the installation of a sewer connection to the main farmhouse.
+The City has completed various improvement projects, including tree trimming and the installation of a new irrigation system (made possible with a grant from Arapahoe County Open Spaces), and the installation of a sewer connection to the main farmhouse.

 Please watch the video below to learn more about the generous donation of Quincy Farm to the City by Catherine H. Anderson.